 Mother-daughter team Christine Mori and Alexis Spieldenner are a dynamic duo committed to fulfilling their dream of making Niagara-on-the-Lake an international destination for world-class music and innovative concert experiences of the highest calibre.

-Christine Mori is a Juilliard graduate and concert pianist with over 40 years in the music industry.
-Her diverse musical career started with early studies at the Royal Conservatory of Music in Toronto with renowned teachers Boris Berlin and Murtle Guerrero.
+Christine's diverse musical career started with early studies at the Royal Conservatory of Music in Toronto with renowned teachers Boris Berlin and Murtle Guerrero.
 As a young student, she was one of ten students accepted to the Andre Watts piano seminar at Tanglewood.
 She was also accepted to the Aspen Music Festival, Salzburg Mozarteum, and later The Juilliard School where she studied with Ania Dorfmann and Joseph Raieff.

 Upon graduation from Juilliard, Christine began her career with the Florida Orchestra where she performed as Principal Pianist for 30 years.
 She performed solo concert with artists ranging from Isaac Stern to Branford Marsalis and worked along such notable artists as Marvin Hamlisch, Henri Mancini, Steve Allen, Victor Borge, Roberta Flack, Bobby McFerrin, as well as world-renowned classical violinists Shlomo Mintz, Robert McDuffie, Dene Olding and Nigel Kennedy.